sblanchard/SemtechPacketMultiplexer/README.md

-# PacketMultiplexer
-# Helium Packet Multiplexer
+# Semtech Packet Multiplexer
+Project is work in progress.

-A solution to test running a data-only gateway and many miners sharing data with each other.
+A solution to test running a data-only gateway and many clients sharing data with each other.

+PULL ACK - ok
+PUSH ACK - ok
+PULL_DATA - assign mac address to packet but seems to a problem somewhere still.
+PUSH_DATA - ok